TwanBox/LiveChat-App/README.md

 # Twan's LiveChat-App
 See [Live Site](https://sapient-depot-285005.web.app/)

-A cool chat app like WhatsApp
+A cool chat app like WhatsApp but without a phone number.

 # Tech stack
   - React